 You are convinced that going green is something you want to build into your business.
 You are ready to do it.

 The question becomes, how?

-The other thing to keep in mind is the need to tell people about your green efforts — customers and suppliers and anyone else.
+- Tell people about your green efforts.
+Tell customers and suppliers and anyone else.
 Put it on your website.
 Local papers and local television news always like a good story.
 Position your business as part of a larger story about how local businesses in the area are trying to improve the planet in lots of different ways.
 And don’t underestimate the value of blogs.
 Write an article, offer an interview to a green blog — there are loads of them.

 Here’s a good list of “green blogs”.
 Check out their social media channels, too: